No results were found...

 Asking for consent to receive newsletters from Science News

-That said, pay attention to the statement underneath the submit button.
-It says that after signing up, a subscriber will receive occasional surveys and special offers.
-This is not clear to the subscriber.
+However, the statement underneath the submit button says that the brand will also send surveys and special offers from its partners.
+This is not clear from the main text.

 Digital Spy GDPR consent example